Freeport Regional Water Facility

 The Sacramento County Water Agency supplies water to approximately 35,000 customers in the central part of Sacramento County.
 Sacramento County Water has historically relied on groundwater to supply drinking water to its customers.
 With the Freeport Regional Water Facility in operation, the agency can supplement groundwater use with up to 85 million gallons of water per day of surface water supplied by the Freeport Facility to minimize the effects on the groundwater table in central Sacramento County.

-Construction and testing of all major facilities is now complete after a successful 10-day integrated project test in February 2011.
+Construction and testing of all major facilities was completed in February 2011.
 EBMUD is ready to deliver a supplemental drought supply for EBMUD customers.
 SCWA completed its Water Treatment Plant in 2011.

 Eileen White, Operations and Maintenance Department Manager